-- Reduce budget allocations by first offsetting higher than expected spending in one area through savings or reductions in another. - Review the status of the various reserves and, in collaboration with Senior Leadership Team, transfer any available funds from appropriate reserves to the operating deficit to take a reserve below the minimum allocations; Board approval must be sought. - If a deficit still remains, and the amount exceeds the Board's ability to mitigate it through retirement of any available surplus balances, the amount shall be subject to the Accumulated Deficit section of the Administrative Procedure.
+Reduce budget allocations by first offsetting higher than expected spending in one area through savings or reductions in another.

+- Review the status of the various reserves and, in collaboration with Senior Leadership Team, transfer any available funds from appropriate reserves to the operating deficit to take a reserve below the minimum allocations; Board approval must be sought, and in order to ensure transparency for the use of public funds the local community and partners mentioned in the local engagement policy above should be informed of these decisions. - If a deficit still remains, and the amount exceeds the Board's ability to mitigate it through retirement of any available surplus balances, the amount shall be subject to the Accumulated Deficit section of the Administrative Procedure.